-Between the adoption of the employee share option scheme (the "Plan") on April 10, 2003 and March 31, 2010, the Supervisory Board approved and issued a total number of 87,527,470 options to members of the Management Board and to Netia's key employees.
-From the total number of approved options, 53,736,373 were outstanding as at March 31, 2010.
+Between the adoption of the employee share option scheme (the "2003 Plan") on April 10, 2003 and September 30, 2010, the Supervisory Board approved and issued a total number of 87,877,470 options to members of the Management Board and to Netia's key employees.
+From the total number of approved options, 53,606,373 were outstanding as at September 30, 2010 including 40,771,814 options held by members of the Management Board.
+No members of the Supervisory Board hold options in the Company.
 The options are exercisable until December 20, 2012.
-The strike price of the approved outstanding options, depending on the agreement, ranges between PLN 3.50 and PLN 8.25 per share.
+The strike price of the approved outstanding options, depending on the terms of the grant, ranges between PLN 3.50 and PLN 8.25 per share.

-During the first quarter of 2010 the following changes took place in the number of options granted under the Plan:
+During the three- month period ended September 30, 2010 no changes took place in the number of options granted under the Plan to the members of the Management Board.